- About Me

 - Contact Me

-I roasted butternut squash and just to have a different look, I cut the pieces in half moon shapes.
+I decided to roast a butternut squash and just to have a different look, I cut the pieces in half moon shapes.

 To tell you the truth, I was making fish and I thought that the butternut squash would look really nice on the plate cut like that.
 One problem – I completely forgot to use it!
 So, the next night I intended to cut it in cubes and use it with other veggies in a quinoa salad.
 As I was reaching for the jar of quinoa I saw a jar of Israeli couscous and that’s how this salad came about!